 These ensembles cater for rhythm section players, vocalists and wind players, and provide students with the opportunity to learn how to play in group setting with an emphasis on learning ensemble skills, repertoire and improvisation.

 Students will learn jazz standards, recent compositions, and are encouraged to work on their own arrangements.
 Our jazz students perform at end of semester concerts, other events as available, and are encouraged to attend regular School of Music jazz jam sessions on campus.

 Students in the DMP Music Theory and Aural Skills classes will spend 1 hour per week with one of our classical faculty learning theory and aural skills concepts and techniques, including listening and dictation exercises, singing melodies and scales, and melodic and harmonic analysis.
 Our material is loosely based on the AMEB curricula.

-Open to all students, placement in an appropriate class is dependent on the completion of a streaming exam in December.
+Open to all students, placement in an appropriate class is dependent on the completion of a short streaming questionnaire.